 This is a magical casserole.
 I have to admit the first time I made it, I wasn’t too sure about tossing those little biscuit balls in with the filling!
-I just didn’t think it was going to turn out with a bubbly top…but it does!
+Wasn’t sure it was going to turn out with a bubbly top…but it does!

 I know what you’re thinking?
 Is it really as good as it looks?
 YES!
 It is!
 The flavors in this dish are out of this world thanks to that ranch dressing!
 It’s like fairy dust for chicken casseroles.

-You’re gonna want to face plant in that baking dish and lick up every last morsel!
+You’re going to want to face plant in that baking dish and lick up every last morsel!
 (You can, I won’t judge!)